 I have my First Formal Progress Review or Annual Progress Monitoring meeting coming up, how should I proceed?

-We are doing all we can to support you as effectively as usual during this very unusual time.
-Your Graduate School should be your first point of contact for any PGR-related issues.
-You can also contact the Doctoral College on email@example.com and we will be able to put you in touch with the best person to answer your query.
+We are doing all we can to support you as effectively as we can.
+Your Graduate School should be your first point of contact for any PGR-related issues, and you can also talk to your supervisor or Director of PGR Studies.
+You can contact the Doctoral College and we will be able to put you in touch with the best person to answer your query if you are unsure where to go.
 The following sites may also be helpful: